The NSW Government has improved victims’ opportunities to be involved in criminal cases involving people

 with cognitive and mental health impairments.

-A bill has been introduced in parliament to improve the forensic mental health system for victims.
+An Act has been passed by in parliament to improve the forensic mental health system for victims.
 As a result:

 The new legislation will give victims a stronger voice and better protect their rights and safety while maintaining the fair treatment of people with cognitive and mental health impairments in the justice system.